sslivkoff/ctc-doctest/source/data_ops/monitoring.md

 `ctc` can log outgoing RPC requests and SQL queries.
 This functionality can be enabled or disabled using `ctc setup`.

-Logs are stored in the `ctc` data dir:
+Logs are stored in `logs` subdirectory of the `ctc` data dir (default = `~/ctc_data`).
-- `./logs/rpc_requests.md`
-- `./logs/sql_queries.md`

-Running `ctc log` in the terminal will start a watching script of the log files.
+Running `ctc log` in the terminal will begin watching for changes to the log files.
 This provides a detailed view of external queries as they happen, which can be useful for debugging and ensuring that external calls are happening as expected.

 Logs are written to disk using a non-blocking queue, making it suitable for async applications and imparting minimal impact on performance.
 These logs are also rotated once they reach a certain size (default = `10MB`).
 However, being non-blocking also means that the timestamps in the logs lose a bit of temporal precision, and so they do not provide a precise picture of event timing.